Building is a key aspect in Minecraft and has always been one of the reasons players come back to the game time and time again.

 With Slabs and trap Doors you can still place down things like Pots and Custom Head decorations.

 You can also build large shelves using a mix of Slabs or Trap Doors along with Bookshelf blocks to make something more sophisticated.
-For a start trying alternating between Bookshelf blocks and empty spaces, surrounding it with Trap Doors.

 Then try adding more elements to it.
 More Barrels, Buttons to make it look like they have handles for opening.
 Make them taller or make them wider, adding Custom Heads and other decoration to them.